marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 ---
 layout: post
-title: "Bugmastery"
+title: "Bugmastery: The art of making sure you catch every bugs in production"
 titlehtml: Bugmastery <br /><em>The art of making sure you catch every bugs in production</em>
-description: "Desc"
+description: "Identifying and monitoring production issues is hard.
+Here's what's been successful at my company, meaning the general workflow and tools like Bugsnag,  re:dash, Universal Analytics, New Relic, PagerDuty, Grafana, Logmatic, Slack and more."
-blog: false
+blog: true
 category: blog
 tag: Monitoring
 ---

 No one wants bugs in their app.
 Developers, end users, product owners... everybody agree on this one.
 However I'm always surprised by the number of companies that don't pay much attention to production bugs.

 In this article I'll try to explain how we handle bug monitoring at [Drivy][1], the company I'm currently working for.
 Of course, it's not perfect: we've iterated quite a bit over the years, and we'll continue doing so.
+If you see improvements we can make, please leave a comment!

 ## Detecting Bugs

 The first step of fixing bug is knowing that they exist.
-The worse kind of problems are the ones that goes undetected for a long time!
+The worst kind of problems are the ones that goes undetected for a long time!

 ### User Reports